neondatabase/website/content/docs/integrations/java.md

 This topic describes how to create a Neon project and connect to it with Java Database Connectivity (JDBC) or from a Spring Data project that uses JDBC.

 The JDBC API is a Java API for relational databases.
 PostgreSQL has a well-supported open-source JDBC driver which can be used to access Neon.
 All popular Java frameworks use JDBC internally.
-You are only required to provide a connection URL.
+To connect to Neon, you are only required to provide a connection URL.

 For additional information about JDBC, refer to the standard JDBC API documentation and [PostgreSQL JDBC Driver documentation](https://jdbc.postgresql.org/documentation/head/index.html).